-After a picnic lunch by a cool lake splashed by many waterfalls (the “25 fountains”), flashlights are needed to walk through a 2,600-foot tunnel, which takes you from the fertile northern part of the island to the drier southern half – and the end of this exhilarating hike.
+After a picnic lunch by a cool lake splashed by many waterfalls (the “25 fountains”), flashlights are needed to walk through a 2,600-foot tunnel, which takes you from the fertile northern part of the island to the drier southern half – and the end of this exhilarating hike on Madeira.

 Built in the 1870s, this levada walking trail begins in the lovely Ribiero Frio Forest Park and weaves its ways through Madeira’s rare laurel forest high above the Frio Valley.

-Following the Levada do Furado is another of Madeira’s most popular levada hikes.
+Following the Levada do Furado is another one of the best hikes in Madeira.

 See the Madeira Regional Tourism Board website.

 The network of levadas isn’t all that well-marked, and if you’re not familiar with the trail, you could get lost.